Inviting Participants and Parents

 After the participant has completed sign up, the parent email cannot be changed.
 If they have already completed sign up and need their email changed, the guardian will need to change the email on their end by following the steps in this article.

 An email invite will expire after 45 days.
-To resend an invite, follow the steps in this article.
+To resend an invite, follow the same steps as listed above.

 Link Signup

 With link signup, you share a general link that is specific to your Snap!
 Spend account, but not to any particular group associated with your account.
 You can put this on your website, in an email, or wherever works for you.
-Parents follow the link and choose the group they want to sign up for from a drop-down list.
+Parents follow the link, manually add their participant's name, and choose the group they want to sign up for from a drop-down list.
 You can control what appears here by enabling/disabling link signups for specific teams.

 We suggest using link signup for the following: